yashk2810/jekyll-now/_posts/2017-4-27-Neural Style Transfer.md

 ## Recreate Content

-Before we do style transfer, we need to recreate the content of the image from a random image.
-The content image can be found <a href="https://github.com/yashk2810/yashk2810.github.io/blob/master/images/hugo.jpg">here</a>
+Before we do style transfer, we need to recreate the <a href="https://github.com/yashk2810/yashk2810.github.io/blob/master/images/hugo.jpg">content image</a> from a random image.

 ```python
 img = Image.open('hugo.jpg')